THE POTENTIAL

 Awards and Financial Support

-Explore the Michael Smith Laboratories efforts to support our graduate students below.
+Explore the Michael Smith Laboratories efforts to support our graduate students below, including a minimum stipend policy and upcoming award opportunities.
 For further award opportunities available to UBC graduate students, visit the Graduate and Postdoctoral Studies website.

 Supporting Our Students